yh154/Viz-heatmap/README.md

 # DESeq2 Heatmap Generator

-Client-side web app that parses DESeq2 output and renders a clustered, row-scaled heatmap with PDF export.
+Client-side web app that parses DESeq2 output with embeded expression columns and renders a clustered, row-scaled heatmap with PDF export.

 > [!NOTE]
 > **Expression values are read from columns strictly between `gene_name` and `baseMean`.
 Edit your file as necessary.**